CosmosMods/DimensionalPocketsII/README.md

 Due to having a familiar idea to NPException's Dimensional Pockets, I am creating DimensionalPocketsII with very similar features, but with my own twist.
 The mod is in Alpha stage currently, using Forge for Minecraft version 1.11.2.

 # Licence
 This repo does not have a licence.
 This means that by default, it is All Rights Reserved.
-However, due to having complete control over what rights that includes, here is a list of what you can & cannot do.
+However, due to having complete control over what rights that includes, here is a list of what you can & cannot do:

 ### You can:
 - Modify the code.